\\?\ is what you want, despite ugliness17 Mar 2017

 Case 3: You're writing interactive user software

 Perhaps the strongest case that exists for not using the escape is for software where the user has entered one file name.
 Maybe they really meant to refer to a printer?
 Maybe the trailing space was a mistake?
-But when held up to scrutiny, it's kind of hard to defend the escaping behavior.
+But when held up to scrutiny, it's kind of hard to defend the default behavior.

 Try this simple question: do you actually support sending the data to the special device the user chose?